4h Logo

 What is 4h?

-An international American organization for children, adolescents, girls, and boys, aimed at their all-round development for the benefit of the country.
+An international American organization for children, adolescents, girls, and boys, aimed at their all-around development for the benefit of the country.
 It is administered by the National Institute of Food and Agriculture.
 Headquarters are located in Washington, DC.

 Meetings included: